The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✓ Mobile accessibility with offline functionality

-✗ Steep learning curve for utilizing advanced features
+✗ Steep learning curve for advanced features

 ✗ Complex setup process for custom workflows

-• Free Edition: €0 for up to 3 users - perfect for home businesses
+• Free Edition: €0 for up to 3 users

-• Enterprise: €40 per user/month - introduces AI capabilities
+• Enterprise: €40/user/month — introduces AI (Zia)

-• Ultimate: €52 per user/month - unlocks maximum customization
+• Ultimate: €52/user/month — maximum customization

 8. Insightly: Best for combining project and lead management